SpyderGamer/Javascript-Kickstarter/README.md

 # Javascript-Kickstarter
-A basic template to help you get your JavaScript project started.
+A basic template to help you get your JavaScript project started!